 Hunneman & Company, founded in Boston in 1792, was known for the high quality of its hand-pumped fire equipment, like this example.
 When in use, the long bars -- called brakes -- were placed on the ends of the pumper.
 Teams of firefighters pushed them up and down to pump water.
 This pumper originally served the town of Orono, Maine.

 Research scientist Domick Labino created the #475 marbles for commercial use.
 These marbles had a relatively low melting point.
 Labino offered these for use in a series of workshops led by Harvey Littleton at the Toledo Museum of Art in 1962.
 The marbles were successfully melted in a small kiln and blown into vessels, laying the foundation for the Studio Glass Movement.

 Designer Milton Baumann and pilot Howard Rinehart hoped to win the 1920 Gordon Bennett Air Race with their Dayton-Wright RB-1.
-Years ahead of its time, the airplane featured a single cantilevered wing, moveable wing flaps for adjustable camber settings, an enclosed cockpit, and retractable landing gear.
+Years ahead of its time, the airplane featured a single cantilevered wing, movable wing flaps for adjustable camber settings, an enclosed cockpit, and retractable landing gear.
 But a failed control cable knocked Rinehart out of contention.
 The RB-1 never raced again.

 In the decades following the Civil War base ball clubs rapidly came to represent a community's identity and honor.
 Players donned colorful uniform shirts to make the team readily visible to its supporters and opponents alike.
 The oversized "A" on this bright red wool shirt would have stood for the name of the community, company, school or club.